 You must wear a mask to go inside any healthcare facilities.

 Schools and childcare

-Find out more about schools and childcare during the coronavirus outbreak.
+Childcare providers and after school programs are open for all children.
+Find out more about schools and childcare during the coronavirus pandemic.

 This is a legally enforceable order issued under California law.
-It is a crime to violate this Order, and you may be punished by a fine or imprisonment for doing so.
+It is a crime to violate this order.
+You may be punished by a fine or imprisonment if you do.